Nukesor/webhook-server/README.md

 - `.\webhook_server.yml`
 - `$APPDATA$\Roaming\webhook_server\webhook_server.yml`

-## Query current status

-You can get the current state of the webhook scheduler and finished tasks by querying the root (`/`) of the server.
-This will give you a JSON response with information about pretty much everything going on right now.

-To access the route, authenticate via `Basic` authorization.
-If no `Basic` authorization is specified while a secret exists, the secret will be used with an empty body.
-In case no authentication is used at all, the status can be queried by anyone.
-Please use some kind of authentication.

 ### Config values
 - `domain (127.0.0.1)` The domain the server should listen on
 - `port (8000)` The port the server should listen on